Meet the Acting U.S. Attorney

-As the United States Attorney, Mr. Lausch serves as the top federal law enforcement official in the Northern District of Illinois, which contains approximately nine million people in 18 counties.
-The office is widely recognized for significant prosecutions involving international terrorism, violent crime, public corruption, cyber crime, financial fraud, narcotics, civil rights and numerous other criminal and civil matters.
-As the United States Attorney, Mr. Lausch manages more than 300 employees, including approximately 152 Assistant U.S. Attorneys in Chicago and Rockford.
+As the Acting United States Attorney, Mr. Pasqual serves as the top federal law enforcement official in the Northern District of Illinois, which contains approximately nine million people in 18 counties.
+The office is widely recognized for significant prosecutions involving public corruption, financial fraud, international terrorism, violent crime, cyber-crime, narcotics, civil rights and numerous other criminal and civil matters.
+As the Acting U.S. Attorney, Mr. Pasqual manages more than 300 employees, including approximately 152 Assistant U.S. Attorneys in Chicago and Rockford.

 Mr. Pasqual has served at the U.S. Attorney’s Office for nearly 33 years.
 Before becoming the First Assistant U.S. Attorney in 2022, Mr. Pasqual served as Counsel to the United States Attorney, Chief and Deputy Chief of the Narcotics and Gangs Section, Deputy Chief of the Public Corruption and Organized Crime Section, and Deputy Chief of the General Crimes Section.